This guide describes how to install the KNIME Python Integration to be used with KNIME Analytics Platform.

 Besides setting up Python for your entire KNIME workspace via the Preference page, you can also configure individual nodes to use specific Python environments.
 This is done via flow variables

 python3Command that each Python scripting node offers under the Flow Variables tab in its configuration dialog.
-Both variables accept the path to a Python start script as described above.
+Both variables accept the path to a Python start script like in the Manual case above.
 Which of the two flow variables is respected depends on whether a node is using Python 2 or Python 3.
 This can either be configured via option Use Python Version under the Options tab in the node’s configuration dialog or via flow variable

 pythonVersionOption which accepts either python2 or python3 as value.